sparkling-graph/sparkling-graph-docs/eigenvector.rst

 	val centralityGraph: Graph[Double, _] = graph.eigenvectorCentrality()
 	// Graph where each vertex is asociated with its eigenvector centrality

-You can also compute eigenvector centrality for graph treating it as undirected one:
+You can also compute eigenvector centrality for graph treated as undirected one:

 .. code-block:: scala